 Primary Supervisor: Professor Julie Morrissey, Department of Genetics and Genome Biology

-PhD project title: The effect of air pollution on the interaction between bacteria and bacteriophage.
+PhD project title: The impact of air pollution on bacterial infection and host immune responses.

 University of Registration: University of Leicester

-Our studies show that exposure to PM alters the behaviour of respiratory tract bacteria (Hussey et al., 2017).
-PM induces changes in Streptococcus pneumoniae and Staphylococcus aureus biofilm formation and altered the tolerance of biofilms to antibiotics (Hussey et al., 2017).
-Importantly PM exposure increased in vivo colonisation of the respiratory tract.
+Our studies showed that exposure to PM alters Streptococcus pneumoniae and Staphylococcus aureus respiratory tract colonisation and induces changes in biofilm formation and importantly altered the tolerance of biofilms to antibiotics (Hussey et al., 201).

 BBSRC Strategic Research Priority: Understanding the Rules of Life: Microbiology